Jane Pegel: Sailing history

 In the summer, Pegel races in the M-16 Scow class at the Lake Geneva Yacht Club where she has also been involved in the junior program as an instructor and as President of the board of directors.
 In 1957 and again in 1964, Pegel won the Mrs. Charles Francis Adams Trophy, the United States' Women's Sailing Championship.
 She won the United States' Women's Singlehanded championship, the Allegra Knapp Mertz trophy, in 1974 and was named US Sailor of the Year three times (1964, 1971, 1972).
 She has also raced, and won championships, in the X Class, C Scow, M Scow and DN Ice boat classes.

 Awards

 In 2008, Pegel was elected to the Inland Lake Yachting Association Hall of Fame.
 Pegel was elected into the United States' National Sailing Hall of Fame in 2021.

 Personal life

 Pegel's husband, Bob Pegel, is also a sailor and they raced together in the E Scow class, splitting the skippering duties between the upwind and downwind legs.
 They ran a shop where they restored vintage ice boats so they were ready to be sailed.
+She graduated from the University of Wisconsin–Madison in 1955.